Skip to Content

 Whether to take a rucksack or suitcase for Morocco, really comes down to whether you’re travelling around from place to place independently, on a tour with a driver, or whether you’re staying put in one same place.

-But a suitcase can be cumbersome when trying to navigate the small cobblestone alleyways of a medina whilst holding your little ones hand and mopeds grazing past.
+But a suitcase can be cumbersome when trying to navigate the small cobblestone alleyways of a medina whilst holding your little ones hand with mopeds grazing past.

 However, if you are travelling independently from place to place, then we advise taking a rucksack / backpack.
 Having two spare hands when travelling Morocco with kids, just makes life easier.
-This is also the case if you are road tripping Morocco, as if you are staying in a medina (such as with Chefchaouen or Marrakech) you will not be able to park your car outside your accommodation.
-Instead there are secure car parks to leave you car, and then you need to walk to you accommodation.
+This is also the case if you are road tripping Morocco, as if you are staying in a medina (such as with Chefchaouen or Marrakech) you’ll not be able to park your car directly outside your accommodation.
+Instead there are secure car parks to leave you car, and then you need to walk to your accommodation.

-Nevertheless, if you are visiting Morocco with a baby or toddler, we suggest taking them in a back carrier, rather than attempting to negotiate a pram.
-This will mean that you will have to go with at least one suitcase, as a child is taking up the backpack space.
-Just make sure it’s a suitcase that is sturdy to withstand the uneven paths.
+Nevertheless, if you are visiting Morocco with a baby or toddler, we suggest taking them in a back carrier, rather than attempting to negotiate the streets with a pram.
+This means that you’ll need at least one suitcase, as a child is taking up the backpack space.
+Just make sure it’s a suitcase that is sturdy enough to withstand the uneven paths.

 What clothes to pack for Morocco